 There are many job search Web sites available to you.
 Here are a few to get you started.
 For resources specific to your major, see the related websites page.
 Please exercise caution and common sense when searching online.
 Review these tips on avoiding job scams.

-All job/internship postings to Handshake are made by employers without endorsement, direct or implied, by Towson University Career Services or Towson University.
-The Handshake platform is provided free of charge to employers and student/alumni job seekers, and the university explicitly makes no representation or guarantees about job listings or the accuracy of information provided by employers.
+All job/internship opportunities and employer-published events on Handshake are posted by external organizations without endorsement, direct or implied, by Towson University Career Services or Towson University.
+The Handshake platform is provided free of charge to employers and student/alumni job seekers, and the university explicitly makes no representation or guarantees about job listings, events, or the accuracy of information provided by employers.
 The university acts only as an intermediary between employers who post and candidates who seek job opportunities.
-It is the responsibility of students to perform due diligence in researching employers whenever applying for or accepting private, off-campus employment and to thoroughly research the facts and reputation of each organization to which they are applying (see this article: Tips on Avoiding Job Scams (PDF)).
-Students should be prudent and use common sense and caution when applying for or accepting any position.
-Towson University is not responsible for employers’ representations or guarantees with regard to job postings.
+It is the responsibility of students to perform due diligence in researching employers whenever attending an event or applying for or accepting private, off-campus employment and to thoroughly research the facts and reputation of each organization.
+Students should be prudent and use common sense and caution when applying for or accepting any position or attending any event.
+Towson University is not responsible for employers’ representations or guarantees with regard to job postings or events.

-If you suspect a position is fraudulent, please contact the Towson University Career Center.
+If you suspect a position or employer is fraudulent, please contact the Towson University Career Center.
 If you believe you are the victim of fraud from a job listing, please contact the police immediately.

 Wondering if a job posting is a scam or not?
 If it sounds too good to be true, it probably is.
 Here are some indicators that a job may be fraudulent: